MRMBRAND/MRMReactTest/README.md

 4. Add a new product

 **NOTE:** For steps 3 & 4 you don't actually have to modify the `products.js` file, it's enough to just use the data there as a starting point (e.g. you could use the data as the initial state in your main component and then just add/delete from the state)

+**NOTE:** There should be no back-end for this application, it's purely front-end.
+Don't worry about persisting the data/changes on refresh.

 Extra cool points: